Julie Rackliffe Lucey, MS

 Your water may be broken artificially using a tool made for that purpose.

-There is no known way to prevent failure to progress in labor.
+There are no current guidelines to prevent failure to progress in labor.

 American Congress of Obstetricians and Gynecologists